edeliu2000/genome/README.md

 -  Compute and Sequencer - API-s to create pipeline runs/schedules
 -  Realtime Explainer - API-s to explain models from Model Store
 -  Realtime Visualizer - API-s to visualize Models from Model Store
--  Routing - Routes to correct explainer or visualizer
+-  Routing - Routes to correct explainer or visualizer type
 -  Auth - Auth[n|z] for external facing API-s
 -  UI - UI for pipelines and models
 -  Gateway

 ## Explaining Model Predictions - Examples
-### Explaining Models on tabular data
+### Explaining Models on Tabular Data
 In this example we'll be creating and training a tree based model, specifically a random forest regressor that predicts on the CA housing dataset.
 Then the model will be stored in the model store to get realtime explanations out of it.

 ```python